3 Mins Read

-In addition to containing only “clean” ingredients (emphasis company’s own), the vegan-friendly product is also high in protein, fibre, iron, zinc and enriched with vitamin B12, making Heura products a better protein source from a nutritional standpoint as compared to beef.
+In addition to containing only “clean” ingredients (emphasis company’s own), the vegan-friendly product is also high in protein, with 19.7 grams of protein per 100 gram serving, as well as significant amounts of fibre, iron, zinc and enriched with vitamin B12, making Heura products a better protein source from a nutritional standpoint as compared to beef.

 Producing their plant-based protein also comes at a fraction of the environmental footprint, requiring 94% less water to produce compared to veal and beef.
 It also generates much lower levels of carbon emissions compared to livestock farming, and uses up less land.
 While producing 1kg of beef requires 20kg of legume-based feed, Heura uses only 0.5kg of soy to create an equivalent amount of protein.